Original Facebook post August 20, 2018

-So I am driving through the desert when I see the sign for Helper, Utah.
-The first thing that comes to mind is who names there town Helper and why?
-So my curiosity got the better of me and I pulled into town to find out.
+So, I am driving through the desert when I see the sign for Helper, Utah.
+The first thing that comes to mind is who names their town Helper and why?
+So, my curiosity got the better of me and I pulled into town to find out.
 And I am so very glad I did.

 Helper is an old town with a diverse history and a very beautiful future.
 It was established in the 1880's as a railroad town.
 It attracted so many immigrant workers that by the 1920's there were reportedly 27 languages spoken on the main street.
 And today, the town once named the top western by True West Magazine, has become a renaissance city thanks to the unified efforts of artists, patrons, businesses, groups, citizens and supporters.